awslabs/sagemaker-debugger/documentation/API.md

 ####`SMDEBUG_CONFIG_FILE_PATH`:

 Contains the path to the JSON file that describes the smdebug hook.
-SageMaker-Debugger is disabled if this environment variable is not set.

 At the minimum, the JSON config should contain the path where smdebug should output tensors.
 Example:

 `{ “LocalPath”: /my/smdebug_hook/path }`

-In SageMaker environment, this path is set to point to a pre-defined location.
+In SageMaker environment, this path is set to point to a pre-defined location containing a valid JSON.
+In non-SageMaker environment, SageMaker-Debugger is not used if this environment variable is not set and a hook is not created manually.

 Sample JSON from which a hook can be created:
 ```